gergoerdi/clash-compucolor2/README.md

 * **Disk drive**: Virtual "disk" served from a small block ROM, connected to the serial port of the TMS 5501.

+* **Serial IO**: serial rate of the TMS 5501 is set to 9600 bps and not configurable.

 * **Turbo switch**: If unset, the CPU is slowed down by idling for 19 out of every 20 cycles.
 This way, even though it runs at the pixel clock speed of 40 MHz, real-time games are still playable.

 ## Limitations